karamalie/karamalie/README.md

 ex-CTO at MyBump Media

-Senior Software Developer @ Lottiefiles
+ex-Senior Software Developer @ Lottiefiles & Part of the founding team

 **What i do?**